pulumi/pulumi-hugo/themes/default/content/product/_index.md

              Store infrastructure state & secrets, empower teams to ship infrastructure collaboratively, and manage security and governance using the Pulumi Service.
 The fastest and easiest way to use Pulumi at scale.
           image: "/images/productnew/pulumi-service.png"
           button:
-            text: "Learn more about Pulumi SDK"
+            text: "Learn more about the Pulumi Service"
-            link: "/docs/reference/pulumi-sdk/"
+            link: "/product/pulumi-service/"
           features:
               - title: State & secrets management
                 description: |